kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 Thanks.
 Your cadence is 50.
 That's rather low, you may want to try to increase it.
 ```

-Now, we should ask, what the input and the output of this program is.
+Now, we should ask, what the input and the output of this program are.
 The input to the chatbot is all the data that you give to the program.
 In this case, they are text data as you type into the chatbot.
-This means that the data is a string data.
-On the other hand, the chatbot displays a string data as well into the app screen.
-So both input and output are string.
+This means that the data is a string.
+On the other hand, the chatbot displays a string as well on the app screen.
+So both input and output are strings.

-You may ask why the input is not a number since `25` looks like a number.
+You may ask why the input is not a number since 25 looks like a number.
 The answer is that the data that you key in is considered as a string because it is entered into a kind of text field.
 This is why it is important to ask what kind of data it is.

-However, in order to calculate the cadence, you cannot manipulate a string data and therefore you need to transform your data into a number-like data.
-Since steps tend to be generally whole number, we can convert that string data into an `int`.
-So now we can roughly design our algorithm to calculate your cycling cadence.
+However, in order to calculate the cadence, you cannot manipulate a string and therefore you need to transform your data into a number-like data.
+Since steps tend to be generally whole numbers, we can convert that string data into an int.
+So now we can roughly design our algorithm to calculate your cycling cadence:

-1. Request for number of steps within 30 seconds
+Request for the number of steps within 30 seconds.
-1. Convert the number of steps from string into integer
+Convert the number of steps from a string into an integer.
-1. Multiply number of steps by 2 to get the cadence
+Multiply the number of steps by 2 to get the cadence.

-Depending on the cadence we may want to decide whether to prompt the user to increase their cycling cadence or not.
-But in order to display different messages, we will need to learn on the control structure in the subsequent lesson.
+Depending on the cadence, we may want to decide whether to prompt the user to increase their cycling cadence or not.
+But in order to display different messages, we will need to learn about control structures in the subsequent lesson.
 For now, we can implement the cadence calculation.

 In order to get data, you need to learn a function to take in data from the keyboard.
-In Python, you can use `input()` function where the argument is the prompt you want to display to the user.
-This function returns you the string that the user enters through the keyboard.
+In Python, you can use the input() function, where the argument is the prompt you want to display to the user.
+This function returns the string that the user enters through the keyboard.

 ```python
 steps_inp: str = input("how many push did you do on the pedal within 30 seconds? ")